-We identified 4,183 outbreaks that occurred from 1998 through 2019 and that were confirmed or suspected to be caused by Salmonella, E. coli O157, Listeria or Campylobacter, including 198 outbreaks that were confirmed or suspected to be caused by multiple pathogens or serotypes.
-Of these, we excluded 89 outbreaks according to our pathogen exclusion criteria, leaving 4,094 outbreaks.
-We further excluded 1,665 outbreaks without a confirmed or suspected implicated food, 893 outbreaks for which the food vehicle could not be assigned to one of the 17 food categories and four that occurred in a U.S. territory.
+We identified 3,749 outbreaks that occurred from 1998 through 2020 and that were confirmed or suspected to be caused by Salmonella, E. coli O157, or Listeria, including 192 outbreaks that were confirmed or suspected to be caused by multiple pathogens or serotypes.
+Of these, we excluded 96 outbreaks according to our pathogen-exclusion criteria, leaving 3,653 outbreaks.
+We further excluded 1,524 outbreaks without a confirmed or suspected implicated food, 836 outbreaks for which the food vehicle could not be assigned to one of the 17 food categories, and six that occurred in a U.S. territory.

-The resulting dataset included 1,532 outbreaks in which the confirmed or suspected implicated food or foods could be assigned to a single food category: 943 caused or suspected to be caused by Salmonella, 269 by E. coli O157, 51 by Listeria and 269 by Campylobacter.
-These include 51 outbreaks caused by multiple serotypes of Salmonella (43) and multiple species of Campylobacter (8).
-Due to down-weighting, the last five years of outbreaks provide the majority of information for the estimates; outbreaks from 2015 through 2019 provide 73% of model-estimated illnesses used to calculate attribution for Salmonella, 65% for E. coli O157, 62% for Listeria and 56% for Campylobacter.
-The overall results and those for each pathogen are shown in Figures 1 through 5.
+The resulting dataset included 1,287 outbreaks in which the confirmed or suspected implicated food or foods could be assigned to a single food category: 960 caused or suspected to be caused by Salmonella, 272 by E. coli O157, and 55 by Listeria.
+These include 43 outbreaks caused by multiple serotypes of Salmonella.
+Due to down-weighting, the last five years of outbreaks provide the majority of information for the estimates; outbreaks from 2016 through 2020 provide 71% of model-estimated illnesses used to calculate attribution for Salmonella, 67% for E. coli O157, and 62% for Listeria.

+The overall results and those for each pathogen are shown in Figures 1 through 4.